muankit/docker_project/README.md

 - MySql : mysql:5.7   `docker pull mysql:5.7`

 Now, goto the directory where your docker-compose file is and run the following command to start your complete infrastructure `docker-compose start`.
-Now you are ready to go just type you system IP with port number `8082`.
+Now you are ready to go, just type your system's IP with port number `8082`.
 As, I have used port `8082` in my project, you can change it according to your system's availability.